rikita0514/Liver_patient_prediction/README.md

-# Liver Patient Prediction
+# Indian Liver Patient Prediction
+### Domain: Health Care

 ## Project Overview
-This project aims to predict whether a patient has liver disease based on clinical parameters using machine learning classification models.
+Patients with Liver disease have been continuously increasing because of excessive consumption of alcohol, inhale of harmful gases, intake of contaminated food, pickles and drugs.
+This dataset was used to evaluate prediction algorithms in an effort to reduce burden on doctors.This project aims to predict whether a patient has liver disease based on clinical parameters collected from North East of Andhra Pradesh, India, using machine learning classification models.
+This data set contains 441 male patient records and 142 female patient records.

 ## Dataset
 - Dataset: Indian Liver Patient Dataset